charlotearaneta/recruitment-screening-bot/README.md

 Clear scoring and breakdown for HR decision-making.

 ### ✔ Beginner-Friendly Python Code
-No complex dependencies — easy to modify and extend.
+No complex dependencies, easy to modify and extend.

 ### ✔ Custom Prompt Engineering
 Guides the AI to respond with unbiased, HR-aligned analysis.